Folkman LLC values your privacy. This policy explains our data collection policies.

 If you subscribe to a newsletter on this website, we collect your email address for the purpose of allowing us to send the newsletter to you.
 We also collect data about dates when you open or click on the email newsletters, which allows us to remove inactive subscribers from the list of subscribers.

-If you leave a comment to a post on the Firm’s blog, Letters Blogatory, we collect your name (or a pseudonym you provide), your email address, the date and time of your comment, the content of your comment, and your IP address.
-We use your email address and IP address to prevent spam.
+If you leave a comment to a post on the Firm’s blog, Letters Blogatory, we collect your name (or a pseudonym you provide), your email address, the date and time of your comment, and the content of your comment.
 We reserve the right to publish or not to publish your comment in our sole discretion.
 While we consider requests to remove published comments on a case-by-case basis, because the purpose of submitting the comment is for permanent publication, we have the right to refuse requests to remove published comments from the website.

 Our third-party service providers collect some information about your use of the website automatically.

 - We use a web application firewall, Wordfence, published by Defiant, Inc., to protect the website from malicious use or attack.
 Wordfence collects technical information about your visit, including the IP address associated with the visit, in order to help us block improper server requests.

 - We use the Mailpoet email sending service, offered by Automattic, Inc., to send newsletters to subscribers.
 Mailpoet has access to your email address and to other technical data, such as email server logs, which may contain your IP address.

 - We use Cloudflare, a content delivery network, to speed delivery of our website to users around the world and to provide cybersecurity.
 Cloudflare has technical details of your visit, including your approximate location, your IP address, the URLs you access, and other information.
 Communications between your computer and Cloudflare are end-to-end encrypted, and communications between Cloudflare and our servers are end-to-end encrypted, the communications are unencrypted on Cloudflare’s server.